Puppet Master (film series): Video game

 An official video game adaptation created by October Games has been in development as early as 2012.

-In Baby Oopsie, exclusive gameplay was shown on a television screen and the end credits reveal the game had been officially licensed by Full Moon and was in active development.
+In Baby Oopsie, exclusive gameplay was shown on a television screen whilst the end credits reveal the game had been officially licensed by Full Moon and was in active development.

-In September 2021, Full Moon released a trailer for the game, early access for the game released in late 2022 on Steam. the game officially released on Steam on March 1, 2023.
+In September 2021, Full Moon released a trailer for the game, early access for the game released in late 2022 on Steam. the free-to-play game officially released on Steam on March 1, 2023.